While future stories in The Penumbra are inherently entwined, they are mostly standalone.

 Soon enough the crowd pressed past into the dark that surrounded the exhibit.
 Alexei sighed, or at least tried to sigh.
 He felt the sting of frustration at being paraded around on stage like some animal.
 A stage, he thought, yes, that was important, but why?

 Ms. Lampwick–it was more of a title now, since there was an outfit and nametag to match–wandered about the evening halls of the exhibit, shuttering up for the night after the patrons exited.

-The regularity of such business was both unsettling and full of a bleak sense of humour (but not her own).
-It was hard not to think of her charges as animals, though compared to her and the patrons, it was far more true.
+The everyday nature of such a business was both unsettling and full of a bleak sense of humour (but it was not her own).
+It was hard not to think of her charges as animals, though compared to her and the patrons that came to see, it was far more true.

-Ginger (the Ginger on the inside, the one that remembered a separate life) felt that she was playing a part more than ever, but for who?
+Ginger (the Ginger on the inside, the one that remembered a separate life from this) felt that she was playing a part more than ever, but for who?
 This place was a copy of an imagined space, same with the one she had inhabited before, and before that, and possibly more back down the strand.

 Yet it felt real enough, like she had a life and ambitions.
 Again she was her own distinct mind fighting through another’s personality.
 She had to tend the creatures here, she felt compelled, but there was more.
 Shaking her head, rubbing her arms, she moved on.

 Alexei swore he had seen this before.
 Originally, it came in patches, bits and pieces.
 He could tell that the general storyline here made sense, that there was a point or moral to observe.
 Some elements were off, though.
 Different.
 It was all shaped as if through screens and screens of gauze and muslin.
 Like fine craftsman detailing done with thick rubber gloves.